strefethen/vmware-sdk-rest-mock/README.md

         java -jar wiremock-standalone-2.5.0.jar --https-port=8082 --verbose --root-dir ~/REST/<sample_name>

-2. Re-run the same SDK sample which should use the captured API calls from wiremock.
+2. Re-run the same SDK sample which should now use the captured API calls from wiremock.

 NOTE: For Python the wiremock server can proxy port 443 though on Linux/OSX it will need to be launched using sudo to bind to that port #.
 On Windows this means you'll need to use either "runas" from the command line or start a Command Prompt using "Run as Adminstrator" to access port 443.
 Also, note that if you are running